yoyoLin427/bird_classification_effnet/README.md

-please use colab to open the file "inference.py" just execute this file on colab, it will automatically load the model I trained and reproduce submission file
+please use colab to open the file "inference.py" just execute this file on colab,

+it will automatically load the model and reproduce submission file